Doctorate in Psychotherapy

 Make an Application

-- CV detailing prior academic achievements and practical experience
+CV detailing prior academic achievements and psychotherapy practice experience relevant to their application;

-- Personal statement outlining interest in undertaking docorate level training
+Personal statement outlining interest in undertaking doctorate level programme.

 Application Submission Date

-EU Applicants: Apply online via the PAC website www.pac.ie Closing date for applications is 22nd May 2018
+Apply online via the PAC website www.pac.ie Closing date for applications is 1st May 2020.

-Non EU Applicants: Apply online via the PAC website www.pac.ie Applicants who require a study visa for the purpose of gaining entry to Ireland are advised to apply as soon as possible.
-Closing date for applications is 8th May 2018
+Apply online via the PAC website www.pac.ie Applicants who require a study visa for the purpose of gaining entry to Ireland are advised to apply as soon as possible.
+Closing date for applications is 1st May 2020.

 When applying for this programme, please use course code DCD13.